Sector14/cougar-util/README.md

 config/rdr-cursor-on.tmc - Moves the microstick x & y axis to 6/7 and moves
 rudder and toe brakes to 8/9/10.
 This allows the microstick to be used in Falcon BMS.
-It also enables the "Windows Axis" option allowing all 10 axis to be visible.
+It also enables the "Windows Axis" option allowing all 10 axes to be visible.

 config/rdr-cursor-off.tmc - Moves microstick x & y axis to 9/10 and rudder/toe
 brakes to 6/7/8.
 It also disables the "Windows Axis" option, only 7 axis will